asishreddy143/M1_Project_C/1_Requirements/README.md

 | 2000-2021 | After Digitalisation, this game is almost free for everyone on multiple mediums.| Cost-effective |

 ### Explanation:
-* The game starts giving you three input options(1, 2, 3):
+* The game starts giving you input options(A,B,C)(1, 2, 3):
-    * 1 means you play using 'X'.
-    * 2 means you play using 'O'.
-    * 3 means you exit the game.
+    * (A1,A2,A3,B1,B2,B3,C1,C2,C3)
 * The game ends when:
-    * It is in a draw situation , i.e, a total of 9 moves have been completed and novody has won.
+    * It is in a draw situation , i.e, a total of 9 moves have been completed and nobody has won.
-    * You win.
+    * Either player win.
-    * The computer wins.
 * The game continues in the beginning if the check for draw is false.
 * Then it checks if anyone has won yet.
 * If not, then it again checks if it is a draw situation.